ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 - The client accepts the data offered from the service to identify mirrors in the future , just clicking on extension icon
 - Next time the client go into a service who claims to be a mirror of the original one the extension uses the stored info to advice the client if is realy true or if it is scam

+## Future:

-And a way to automatically maintain a list of trusted mirrors for help user to reconnect if one mirror is offline
+A way to automatically maintain a list of trusted mirrors for help user to reconnect if one mirror is offline

 ## Be a contributor: